Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 - Database transactions have two main purposes:
   1. To provide reliable units of work that allow **correct recovery** from failures and keep a database consistent even in cases of system failure.
 The previous example is an example of such case
   2. To provide **isolation between programs** accessing a database concurrently.
 For example two programs that read and update the same rows at the same time might end up in a situation where the updates aren't applied correctly

 ---

-## Business, user and database transactions

-- From the end user's point of view, for processing a **business transaction** one or more use cases can be defined for the application and implemented as **user transactions**
-- A single user transaction may involve multiple **database transactions** (SQL transactions)
-- A database transaction commonly involves **multiple database operations**, such as retrieving, creating or updating data in the database

----